fewling/MyTec-Code-Test/README.md

 ### 1.6 Building the App

-To build the app for different flavors, use the following commands:
+To build the Android app for different flavors, use the following commands:

 ```sh
 # Development